 At the end of this course the student will understand the molecular nature of modern biotechnology and the use of recombinant DNA technology in industrial, agricultural, pharmaceutical and biomedical applications.
 Students will have the theoretical foundation and a comprehensive overview of the field important for their future career in research laboratories, biomedical research and development or biotechnology industry.

-Short written tests will be prepared at the beginning of lectures No. 4, 6, 8 and 10.
+- Short written tests will be prepared at the beginning of selected lectures.
 Each short written test will contain ten questions on the previous curriculum.
 Final evaluation of the course will be based on the cumulative results of these short written tests.

 In the case that (i) the student will not fulfill all short tests, (ii) will not be successful in the short tests, or (iii) is not satisfied with the result of the short testing, he or she will be evaluated by the general written test.
 Terms for the general written test will be listed in the current examination period, the test will contain 50 questions from overall course content, the time to complete the test will be 1 hour.

 The student receives a score according to the following criteria (success in test questions / evaluation:% 100-91 / A; 90-76% / B, 75-61% / C, 60-46% / D, 45-31% / E; 30 -0% / F).

 - Bi0210 Plant Gene Engineering

 - Bi0951 Advanced Bioethics

 - Bi8090 Gene engineering